Skip to content

 Quickstart Tutorial

-This tutorial walks you through installing SynthOrg, choosing a template, and running your first synthetic organization -- all in about 5 minutes.
+This tutorial walks you through installing SynthOrg, starting the platform, and configuring your first company, in about 5 minutes.

-You will create a Solo Builder organization -- a lean two-agent team designed for rapid prototyping:
+You will configure a Solo Builder organisation: a lean two-agent team designed for rapid prototyping.

 graph TD